Skip to content

 Step 2 — Configure the session

-A SessionConfig groups everything related to a single conversation:
+create_session accepts keyword arguments that group everything related to a single conversation:

-from copilot.types import (
+from copilot.generated.rpc import PermissionDecisionApproveOnce

 def approve_all(request: PermissionRequest, context: dict) -> PermissionRequestResult: